thorrak/fermentrack/docs/source/gravitysensors/tilt.rst

 Guided Calibration
 ------------------

+This section should be prefixed by stating that the Tilt sensor is very well calibrated out of the box and these steps are completely optional.
+This could be useful if you suspect your Tilt of falling out of calibration and want to reconfirm accuracy.

 Although Tilt devices seem to output specific gravity readings, they work by internally measuring the angle (tilt) of the device and applying an equation to convert this angle to the expected specific gravity.
-Although we do not have the ability to edit or calibrate this conversion equation directly, we can apply a correction factor to the readings it provides to add additional accuracy to the specific gravity we log.
+While we do not have the ability to edit or calibrate this conversion equation directly, we can apply a correction factor to the readings it provides to add additional accuracy to the specific gravity we log.
+For the mathematically inclined, this is done by determining the coefficients for an equation of a line that best fits your Tilt's measurements (bx^2 + cx + d).

 This process will guide you through creating sugar/water mixtures of known specific gravity and then seeing what specific gravity the Tilt reports from each.
 By the end of this process you will have collected 5 data points which Fermentrack will then use to derive your Tilt's conversion function.
+This data will be used to mathematically determine a coefficient to apply to your Tilt which result in the most accurate reading possible for future use.

 You will need a few pieces of equipment to complete this process:

 * 4 lbs (2 kg) White Table Sugar
 * Water